Contact & Feedback

 Play break.
 No devices.

 Use this break to go outside and play.
 No device of any kind is allowed during this break.
-You may also connect with nearby classmates who
+You may also connect with nearby classmates who live within a few metres for a joint play break session.

 11:00 - 12:00